AdoriZahard/hi3er/docs/index.md

 ------|:----:
 **Blessing of Zenith**: While Ultimate is active, each ricochet deals 15% ATK of bonus Physical DMG on hit.
 Every wave of ricochet reduces weapon active's CD by 0.6s. | **Start**
 **Blessing of Purity**: While Ultimate is active, a wave of ricochet occurs under Flawless Dome every second.
 The ricochets triggered in this way only ricochet 3 times but deal 130% ATK of Physical DMG.
 (DMG Source: Ultimate) | **Start**
+**Blessing of Beauty**: Using weapon active restores 1 additional Ultimate Evasion charge.
+Enemies take 25% bonus Total DMG when a Crystalline Seed is attached to them. | 1st
 **Blessing of Love**: While Ultimate is active, Charged Shot: Cupid's Bolt consumes 100% bonus Infatuation and deals 700% ATK of bonus Physical DMG. | No
-**Blessing of Beauty**: Using weapon active restores 1 additional Ultimate Evasion charge.
-Enemies take 25% bonus Total DMG when a Crystalline Seed is attached to them. | 1st Optional
 **Blessing of Benevolence**: Infatuation is fully restored when Ultimate Evasion Skill is triggered.
 If Infatuation drops below 100 after using Charged Shot: Cupid's Bolt, you can consume 1 Ultimate Evasion charge to trigger Ultimate Evasion Skill. | No

 !!! note